- Common uses

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had peripheral neuropathy (a type of nerve damage that causes tingling, numbness, and pain in the hands and feet), diabetes or high blood sugar, lung problems, or liver disease.
+- tell your doctor if you have or have ever had peripheral neuropathy (a type of nerve damage that causes tingling, numbness, and pain in the hands and feet); diabetes or high blood sugar; abnormal blood levels of sodium, phosphate, potassium, or calcium; lung or pancreas problems,;or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or if you plan to father a child.
 You or your partner should not become pregnant while you are receiving enfortumab vedotin-ejfv injection.
 Your doctor may perform a pregnancy test to be sure that you are not pregnant before you receive enfortumab vedotin-ejfv injection.
 If you are female, you should use birth control during your treatment and for 2 months after your final dose.
 If you are male, you and your female partner should use birth control during your treatment and for 4 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you or your partner become pregnant while receiving enfortumab vedotin-ejfv injection, call your doctor.
 Enfortumab vedotin-ejfv injection may harm the fetus.